nyc-crh/site/content/gallery/we-kept-our-child-at-home.md

 author: Frank Piccola, as told to Ralph Bass
 citation: >
  "We Kept Our Retarded Child At Home, excerpt," Frank Piccola, as told to Ralph Bass, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/we-kept-our-child-at-home.
-imageFeatured: we-kept-our-child-at-home.jpg
+featured: we-kept-our-child-at-home.jpg
-imageFeaturedAlt: A white middle-aged man sits next to his son.
+featuredAlt: A white middle-aged man sits next to his son.
 They hold drinks and look at each other.
 The father has his arm around his son, and both are smiling.
 detailedDescr:
 embed:
 embedTitle: